 In recovering this idea of the priesthood as a sacred vocation, rather than a bureaucratic career, John Paul II gave heart to priests who may have begun to flag in their commitments, as he did by writing an annual letter to priests every Holy Thursday and by inviting the priests of the world to share with him his 80th birthday in 2000.

 Third, seminaries today are in far, far better shape than they were in 1978, thanks in no small part to John Paul II's 1992 document on seminary reform, Pastores Dabo Vobis ("I Will Give You Shepherds").
+That is the proper historical context in which to evaluate John Paul II's pontificate with regard to the priesthood.

 Now, having said that, it is also true that, as I wrote in the 2002 book The Courage to Be Catholic and more recently in The End and the Beginning, John Paul II and the Roman Curia were four months behind the information curve during the 2002 crisis in the United States, thanks to a remarkably inept performance by the Vatican nunciature in Washington.
 This allowed critics to promote the image of an uncaring pope, on which a lot of the media and the usual opponents of John Paul's pontificate have been gnawing ever since for a variety of reasons.
+Yet the fact remains that when the pope finally knew, in April 2002, what he should have known in January 2002 (when the Boston crisis first broke), he took decisive action and made clear, as he put it to the American cardinals that month, that "there is no place in the priesthood for those who would harm the young."

 7. What are we to make of John Paul II and the sordid case of Father Marcial Maciel, founder of the Legionaries of Christ, a man whom the late pope supported and who turned out to have been a pathological personality?

 As I wrote in The End and the Beginning, John Paul II was clearly deceived by Maciel, who was a master deceiver.
 The relevant questions here, in terms of John Paul II's beatification and its judgment that he lived a life of heroic virtue, are whether John Paul II's failure to see through Maciel's deceptions was wilful (that is, he knew about Maciel's perfidies and did nothing about the situation), or venal (he was "bought" by Maciel), or malicious (he knew that Maciel was a sociopathic fraud and didn't care).
+There isn't a shred of evidence that would sustain a positive answer to any of those questions.
+To even think that such could be the case is to utterly miss the character of the late pope.

 To focus so much attention on Maciel at the time of John Paul II's beatification, as if his case offered a privileged window into a 26-year pontificate that changed the history of the Church and the world, is rather like obsessing on the disastrous raid on Dieppe and the bombing of Dresden at Winston Churchill's funeral.
 It's grotesquely disproportionate, from any serious historical point of view.